HaploConduct/HaploConduct/README.md

 element in the target genomes.
 However, it also results in a lower fraction of the target genomes being reconstructed.
 We advise you to consider this trade-off when setting this parameter.
-We have been working with a minimal overlap length of 100-200bp.
+We have been working with a minimal overlap length of 100-300bp, depending on the read length.
+* `--split`
+In case of (ultra-)deep sequencing data, exceeding a coverage of 1000x, we advise to split the data into patches of coverage between 500x and 1000x and run SAVAGE Stage a on each patch individually.
+After specifying the number of patches, SAVAGE takes care of the splitting and recombining.
+Choose the number of patches using such that 500 < read_coverage/patch_num < 1000.
 * `--merge_contigs`
 By default this is set to 0.01, meaning that in stage c (master strain assembly) we allow overlaps with a mismatch rate up to 1%.
 By increasing this threshold, you are likely to collapse several strains into one or more master strains, but possibly leading to longer contigs and hence a higher N50.
-* `--use_subreads`
+* `--ignore_subreads`
-By default this is set to True.
-When setting use_subreads to False, you choose not to use subread information from previous stages in the current stage(s).
+By default this is set to False.
+When using the ignore_subreads flag, you choose not to use subread information from previous stages in the current stage(s).
 This will speed up the algorithm, but at the cost of less accurate abundance estimates.